ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 unique(GDP_Data$`Time period`)
 ```

-\`\`\`
+Description:

-Description: This animation shows each country’s GDP growth trajectory
+This plot shows annual GDP growth from 2018 to 2024 for all countries in
-year by year, inspired by the Gapminder style.
-It helps visualize shifts
-in economic momentum dynamically.
+the dataset, grouped by region and animated over time.
+The shaded red
+bar marks the 2020 COVID-19 recession, which produces a sharp downturn
+across regions.
+Four countries (the United States, Denmark, Türkiye, and
+South Africa) are highlighted to show how recovery patterns differed
+across North America, Europe, the Middle East, and Africa.